 4. Sudoku

 Sudoku is a number-based logic game that sharpens memory and problem-solving skills.
-It’s another fun game that can help improve working memory.
+It’s another fun game that can help improve working memory, making it a perfect brain game for older adults.

-Our tip: Start with beginner-level puzzles and gradually increase the difficulty as confidence grows.
+Our tip: Begin with beginner-level puzzles and gradually increase difficulty.

 5. Concentration (Memory Match)